operaads/docs/docs/ofs/android/README.md

 ```

 Sync your project to download the dependencies.
 Use “[https://artifact.opera.com/releases](https://artifact.opera.com/releases)” instead if the main maven host is not available.

+## Obfuscation & Resources

+### Proguard

+We have wrapped the consumer proguard files in the AAR artifact.
+No additional rules are needed.

+### Shrink Resources

+If you use any shrinking tools, please add our resource file, where the resource IDs start with `opera_ads`, to your whitelist.

 ## **Initialization**